awsdocs/amazon-eks-user-guide/doc_source/install-aws-iam-authenticator.md

 1. \(Optional\) Verify the downloaded binary with the SHA\-256 sum provided in the same bucket prefix\.

    1. Download the SHA\-256 sum for your system\.
-To download the ARM version, change `amd64` to `arm64` before running the command\.
+To download the Arm version, change `amd64` to `arm64` before running the command\.

       ```
       curl -o aws-iam-authenticator.sha256 https://amazon-eks.s3.us-west-2.amazonaws.com/1.17.9/2020-08-04/bin/linux/amd64/aws-iam-authenticator.sha256